 in a manner, and at a place, determined by the Registrar under section 8.

+(2A) The Sheriff must not enter into an arrangement under subsection (1) unless the debtor gives the Sheriff the debtor’s current address.

-(2) As soon as practicable after an offender enters into an oral arrangement under subsection (1), the Sheriff must serve a written version of it on the offender.
+(2) As soon as practicable after a debtor enters into an oral arrangement under subsection (1), the Sheriff must serve a written version of it on the debtor.

 (3) A failure to comply with subsection (2) does not invalidate the arrangement or any payment made in accordance with it.